Paresh-Suva/Paresh-Suva/README.md

 # 💫 About Me:
 Hello World...!
-I'm Paresh Suva, a problem-solver at heart and a Java Developer in the making.
+I'm Paresh Suva, a Java Developer in the making.
 I love the logic behind the scenes that makes applications tick.
 I'm currently finishing my IT degree and looking for a team where I can contribute code, learn fast, and grow as a backend engineer.<br><br>I’m currently working on ...
 Dream Shop, a robust retail simulation engine demonstrating full CRUD operations using Spring Boot.<br>I’m currently learning ...
 How to integrate MySQL with cloud technologies and securing APIs with Spring Security.<br>

 ## 🌐 Socials: